 The Pacifica has an integrated Blu-ray / DVD player, with screens in the back of front row seats.
 Even a short trip feels endless if the kids are complaining.
 This entertainment system could have kids begging to get back into the car.

-What You Need To Know About the Pacifica hybrid
+What You Need To Know About the Pacifica Hybrid

 The minivan has super comfy seats, with arm rests that fold away if you don’t want them.
-The Paficia we drove had a premium Harmon Kardon audio system, with Sirius radio.
+The Paficica we drove had a premium Harmon Kardon audio system, with Sirius radio.
 The remote start and hands-free power liftgate and power sliding doors make access easy.

 The second row seats are also captain’s chairs, and just as comfortable and roomy as the driver and front passenger seats.
 The third row, which folds into the floor of the vehicle, was comfortable enough for my 6 foot 4 inch friend.